 INTRODUCTION

-A Raspberry Pi micro computer is an amazing tool.
-We use it for example as a cheap alternative to expensive BrightSign Players to loop videos, both in full HD and in 4K, as a key component in kinetic art installations and as a networking tool to enhance our privacy - just to name a few use cases.
+The Raspberry Pi is a remarkably versatile microcomputer.
+We use it in a variety of ways—for example, as a cost-effective alternative to pricey BrightSign players for looping full HD and 4K videos, as a core component in kinetic art installations, and even as a networking tool to help enhance our privacy.
+And those are just a few of its many potential use cases.

-Raspberry Pi Os is a Linux distribution specifically develloped for the Raspberry Pi and yes, it is FOSS (Free and Open Source Software)!
+Raspberry Pi OS is a Linux-based operating system specifically developed for the Raspberry Pi.
+And yes, it’s FOSS - Free and Open Source Software!

 INSTALLATION